Skip to content

 Regular Functions vs Arrow Functions — What's Actually Different?

 Let's start from zero.
 A regular function in JavaScript looks like this: you type the word function, give it a name, list its parameters in parentheses, and put the code it runs inside curly braces.
-That's been the standard since JavaScript was born in 1995.
+That pattern has been the standard since JavaScript was born in 1995.

-For now, just focus on the syntax.
-The behaviour of this gets its own section because it deserves full attention.
+For this section, focus on the syntax.
+The behaviour of this has its own section because it genuinely deserves undivided attention — mixing up the two concepts before you understand each one separately is where most confusion comes from.

 regular_vs_arrow.js · JAVASCRIPT